-If your child is away from school please record whole day absences only, on the morning of the absence, via Compass School Management System.
+If your child is away from school please advise the office, on the morning of the absence, via Compass School Management System.
 Unexplained extended absences from school are serious and the school adheres to the School Attendance Guidelines and Procedures of the Catholic Education Office, Wollongong.